 The possible problem for sharding with a load balancer is how we rebuilt the system when this system dies.
 The possible approach is brute-force.
 This method is slow because we need to rebuilt whole the system from the beginning.
-We can eliminate this problem by reverse indexing.
+We can eliminate this problem by using reverse indexing approach.
 We can have another Index server that will hold all information about reverse indexing.
 Reverse index maps all places.
-We need to build a map and key is the serverID (QuadTree server) and value is all places.
+We need to build a map and key is the serverID and value is all places.

 We can have various ranking mechanisms which are most popular, most relevant, newest and etc… As you know, we can have many servers and we need to get data from these servers.
 Because of this reason, we need to aggregate function to combine all these data to obtain the most desirable solution.